richarrd92/richarrd92/README.md

 I am passionate about software engineering and game development

-I enjoy playing soccer and watching all sorts of sports in my free
+I enjoy playing soccer and watching all sorts of sports in my free time